 "It was always my favorite system because the games were cutting edge, yet fun and simple to play so our entire family could enjoy them together.
-I find those important elements to generally be lacking from our industry with the current modern gaming consoles,” said Tallarico, which gives a sense of his passion and the reasoning behind his decision to acquire the rights from Mattel.
+I find those important elements to generally be lacking from our industry with the current modern gaming consoles,” said Tallarico, which gives a sense of both his passion and the reasoning behind his decision to acquire the rights from Mattel.

 I suppose the company was onto something, too, because the system went on to sell over three million units in three years.
 Intellivision, in such a short time, was also able to appeal to prominent developers like Activision and the company was reportedly more and more profitable with each subsequent year.
 Then, the video game market crash happened and Intellivision didn’t manage to survive–most game consoles didn’t.
 It’s hard to imagine what might have been were it not for that crash.
 What direction might have Intellivision gone had it continued?
 Would it have gotten stuck in a rut or continued to grow in clever ways?

-I like to think it would have been the latter because my guess, as a fan of gaming and not a reliable market analyst, is that it’s the spirit that should remain and not necessarily all of the old design choices.
-Someone who would know a thing or two about that spirit is David Warhol who designed more than 25 games for Intellivision.
+I like to think it would have been the latter, because my guess, as a fan of gaming and not a reliable market analyst, is that it’s the spirit that should remain and not necessarily all of the old design choices.
+Someone who would know a thing or two about that spirit is David Warhol, who designed more than 25 games for the Intellivision.
 He will be leading Intellivision’s new Game Design and Development Group.
 It’ll be interesting to see how his ideas fit in with the modern era of gaming.